1 / 10

 With the higher trim levels of Clio, the feeling of quality is further enhanced by the mix of colours on offer.
 This brightens up the cabin, while the infotainment screen in the centre of the dash also adds to the general air of the Renault being one of the better made, more solid cars in this sector.

 The entry-point Play version of the Renault Clio comes with a 4.2-inch infotainment screen.
 It offers simple pairing to your smartphone using Renault’s Easy Connect system so you have access to hands-free calls and your contacts list.
 However, for a more advanced set-up, you need the 7-inch touchscreen of the Iconic trim, which gives you satellite navigation, full smartphone integration and it works with Apple CarPlay and Android Auto.
+It can suffer from the odd moment of hesitation when browsing through the menus but is easy to use with a clear display and crisp graphics.

 With the higher spec S Edition and R.S.
 Line models, you get the full 9.3-inch touchscreen that looks much like an iPad.
-It has all the same functions as the Iconic’s set-up but with a bigger, clearer display.
+It has all of the same functions as the Iconic’s set-up with a bigger, clearer display.
 You also get Easy Link Navigation that lets you search for a destination using just two or three key words even if you don’t know the exact location.
 This version of the Clio’s infotainment also comes with upgraded speakers for the stereo and the monitor also doubles as a screen for the reversing camera.

 The two upper trims also come with a 7-inch Driver Information display in the main dash pod.
 It can be configured to show various bits of information, including a large digital speedo that works well when you just need to glance down to make sure you’re within the appropriate limit on any road.